1–2 spots available for Q2 · Claim yours

 • Nest adds learning curve; Express lets junior teams make architectural mistakes

-• npm dependency sprawl requires discipline
+• npm dependency sprawl asks for discipline

 • Slightly slower MVP timeline than Laravel for CRUD-heavy apps